stdiopt/gorge/README.md

 ## Platforms

-It was developed with wasm in mind others were added later
+It was first created with wasm in mind, others were added later

 - wasm
 - glfw (linux, windows?, osx?)